camaraproject/NumberVerification/documentation/SupportingDocuments/CAMARA Number Verification — Operator Token Acquisition.md

 CAMARA Number Verification API 2.1 supports JWT Bearer with Operator Token as the authentication mode for accessing the NV endpoints.
 This mode requires the caller to hold a valid `operatorToken`.
 CAMARA NV 2.1 does not specify how that token is obtained.
 This document fills that gap for the Android platform using the TS.43 / GMS path via the OpenID4VP Digital Credentials API.

-This specification standardises two interfaces:
+This guide describes two interfaces:

-- **App ↔ Aggregator (Channel Partner):** two endpoints exposed by the Aggregator to the Application — `/openid4vp/credentials` (bootstrap: delivers the OpenID4VP credential the App will pass to Android) and `/token` (the Application builds and signs a JWT Bearer assertion (RFC 7523) carrying the Operator Token (SD-JWT from Step 2) in the `sub` claim as `"operatortoken:<SD-JWT>"`; the Aggregator validates the assertion, extracts and decrypts the SD-JWT, and returns a CAMARA access token).
+- **App ↔ Aggregator (Channel Partner):** two endpoints exposed by the Aggregator to the Application — `/openid4vp/credentials` (bootstrap: delivers the OpenID4VP credential the App will pass to Android) and `/token` (the Application builds and signs a JWT Bearer assertion (RFC 7523) carrying the Operator Token (SD-JWT from Step 2) in the `sub` claim as `"vp_token:<SD-JWT>"`; the Aggregator validates the assertion, extracts and decrypts the SD-JWT, and returns a CAMARA access token).
 - **Aggregator ↔ Operator Auth Server (CSP):** the RFC 7523 JWT Bearer call by which the **Aggregator** (after validating and decrypting the SD-JWT) exchanges the carrier-issued `temp_token` for a CAMARA access token.
 The JWT Bearer assertion at this hop is **built and signed by the Aggregator**, with `sub` formatted as `operatortoken:<temp_token>` and `iss` set to the Aggregator's `client_id` registered with that CSP.

-Application authentication against the Aggregator is **not** standardised here — each Aggregator may use its own scheme.
+Application authentication against the Aggregator is **not** described here — each Aggregator may use its own scheme.

 The Operator Token (SD-JWT) returned by Android is **both signed and encrypted** at the data layer that matters: the carrier-issued `temp_token` is wrapped inside a JWE (RFC 7516, ECDH-ES + A128GCM) that only the Aggregator can decrypt — using the ephemeral private key it generated and kept when serving the credential in Step 1.
 The Application therefore cannot read the `temp_token` even though it carries the SD-JWT through.

+> **Status of this document.** This is an **informative guide**.
+It carries no normative force within CAMARA and introduces no requirements beyond those already defined in CAMARA NV 2.1.
+The RFC 2119 keywords used below (see §1.2) describe the **recommended** way to implement the approach set out here; they are not CAMARA-mandated obligations.
+Where the guide says an interface is "described" or "recommended", it is offering a concrete, interoperable option — it is not asserting a conformance requirement.
+The two interfaces above are documented so that independent implementations can interoperate; whether any part of this guide is later promoted to a normative CAMARA artefact is a separate decision for the working group.

 ### 1.1 Intended audience